Business

 Recommended line length in English is considered to be 50–60 characters per line, including space.
 Spacing is 120% (for spaces) and 140% (for screen) compared to font size.

 If lines are too long or too short, if spacing is too small or too big, it’ll be hard to read the text.
 Spacing between letters also matters: text shouldn’t be neither too rarefied, nor too packed.
 Additional spacing is only acceptable for words or lines typed with capital letters only.
 But remember that such typesetting as well as italic one is hard to read to begin with, so don’t overuse it!
 Sometimes you have to do choose proper distance between symbols manually.
 Every designer has a few favourite fonts he/she uses practically in every project.
 There are hardcore fans that use only 2–3 typefaces, but I think that it’s too extreme.
 There are lots of good quality fonts, so why should you limit yourself?
 My favourite typefaces are Myriad, Officina, FreeSet, Futuris.
 As my fellow designers I dig Helvetica.
 Although I’m not actually a designer.
 Overall I prefer modern Sans Serifs with clear lines and simple forms because I appreciate minimalistic and functional designs.
 I’m not a fan of Serifs (maybe it’s because I work in advertising, not book publishing).
 But Georgia typeface is a pleasant exception: it pleases the eye on paper as well as on screen.
-Georgia typeface pleases the eye on paper as well as on screen.
 This font has a peculiar feature – noticeable outrigger elements of numbers.
 Typographers’ opinions vary on this.
 Personally I like this detail very much!
 I use Georgia pretty often – I typed my CV and one of my business card set with it.
 Second one is also typed with Serif font Trajan Pro.
-Trajan Pro imitates Latin writing of ancient Rome times.
 It’s a strict, but pleasant typeface that imitates Latin writing of ancient Rome times.
 When it comes to display fonts, I prefer to play with merry Maiandra.
 I have a blacklist of fonts: Century Gothic, Monotype Corsiva and other fonts from basic Microsoft set and armory of amateur “creators”.
 Of course, Comic Sans is also there!
 In conclusion I’d like to say that we need to revive forgotten prerevolutionary typographic traditions!
 The more people are interested in typographics, the better it is for our culture, business and country.
 There are not so many fonts out there, that’s why they should be original and qualitative.
 As a copywriter I’d like to remind you that even the most exquisite font and the most delicate typesetting won’t save poorly written, ignorant, boring text!

 Translated by Anastasia Zdorikova.